← Back to Blogs

 Once the answer is ready, it's sent to the chat interface to display to the user.
 But we don't stop there.
 Along with the answer, we also show the pieces of information (chunks) that were used to generate it, complete with their relevance scores.
 This is done to provide transparency, showing users the final answer and exactly what sources it came from.

 We've taken a detailed look at Verba's architecture, which is designed to be flexible while maintaining good default solutions.
 This adaptability is really made possible by Weaviate’s own design.
-In addition to providing customizable options across searching techniques, Weaviate also has a number of deployment options, including running it locally, through Docker, across various cloud platforms, marketplaces, or even via Weaviate Cloud Services (WCS).
+In addition to providing customizable options across searching techniques, Weaviate also has a number of deployment options, including running it locally, through Docker, across various cloud platforms, marketplaces, or even via Weaviate Cloud (WCD).

 Getting started with Verba